Jabbar Collins: Personal life

 In prison, Collins spent eight years helping his fellow inmates by acting as a legal research instructor.
 Since being released, he has worked as a legal analyst at Rudin's office.
 He currently works as a legal analyst for Horizon Research Services.

 In 2017, Collins appeared on NY1 to discuss wrongful convictions with his legal partner, Rita Dave.

+In 2023, Collins was named to NYC police corruption watchdog panel.